spine/spine.site/app/views/docs/hem.md

 <% title 'Using Hem' %>

+#Introduction

-[Hem](https://github.com/maccman/hem) is a dependency management tool for JavaScript Web apps; you can think of it as Bundler for Web Apps, resolving all the dependencies and compiling your application up to be served to clients.
+[Hem](https://github.com/spine/hem) is a dependency management tool for JavaScript Web apps; you can think of it as [Bundler](http://gembundler.com/) for Node, or [Stitch](https://github.com/sstephenson/stitch) on steroids.

-Hem is excellent for developing Spine, and indeed any type of JavaScript application.
-It'll manage your application's CoffeeScript, JavaScript and CSS, compiling them to disk upon deployment.
+This is rather awesome, as it means you don't need to faff around with coping around JavaScript files. jQuery can be a npm dependency, so can jQueryUI and all your custom components.
+Hem will resolve dependencies dynamically, bundling them together into one file to be served up.
+Upon deployment, you can serialize your application to disk and serve it statically.

+Hem was primarily designed for developing Spine.js based Single Page Web Applications (SPA's), so a major role it fills is to tie up some of the other lose ends of a frontend development project - things like running tests, precompiling code, and preparing it for deployment.
+It can even help out in proxying to an API if your app needs that.

 ##Getting started